jbcodeforce/aws-studies/docs/infra/storage.md

 ## [Snowball](https://aws.amazon.com/snowball/)

-Move TB of data in and out AWS using physical device to ship data as doing over network will take a lot of time ,and may fail.
+Move TB to PB of data in and out AWS using physical device to ship data as doing over network will take a lot of time, and may fail.

-* The Snowball Edge has 100TB and compute power to do some local processing on data.
+* The **Snowball Edge** device has 100TB and compute power to do some local processing on data.
 With Compute Optimized version there are 52 vCPUs, 200GB of RAM, optional GPU, 42TB.
 And for Storage Optimized version, 40 vCPUs,, 80 GB RAM, and object storage clustering.
+You can use Snowball Edge Storage Optimized if you have a large backlog of data to transfer or if you frequently collect data that needs to be transferred to AWS and your storage is in an area where high-bandwidth internet connections are not available or cost-prohibitive.

-* Snowcone: smaller portable, secured, rugged, for harsh environments.
+* **Snowcone**: smaller portable, secured, rugged, for harsh environments.
 Limited to 8TB.
 We can use AWS DataSync to sned data.
 2 CPUs, 4GB of mem.
-* SnowMobile is a truck with 100 PB capacity.
+* **SnowMobile** is a truck with 100 PB capacity.
 Once on site, it is transferred to S3.

 Can be used for Edge Computing when there is no internet access.